-- Designed for students who intend to pursue a career in research. - Allows for accelerated learning by progressing earlier to higher-level and advanced units. - Enhanced opportunities for research projects. - · Research mentoring by leading scientists. - You must undertake two Science majors. - Direct entry into a PhD.
+- Designed for students who intend to pursue a career in research. - Allows for accelerated learning by progressing earlier to higher-level and advanced units. - Enhanced opportunities for research projects. - · Research mentoring by leading scientists. - You must undertake two Science majors. - · Direct entry into a PhD. - Satisfactory completion of this course may provide credit toward a Monash master's by coursework degree and will provide the preparation necessary to undertake a master's by research degree or a doctoral (PhD) degree.